simaaron/simaaron.github.io/_posts/2015-12-09-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 Each model was trained over approximately 60 epochs and, depending on the size of the model, the training times ranged from one to five days per model.

 ### Initialisation
 Most of the models used the default weight initialisation settings of the Lasagne layer classes.
-Towards the end of the competition I experimented with the normalized-positive definite weight matrix initialisations proposed in [Talathi et. al.](http://arxiv.org/abs/1511.03771) but found no significant effect on the performances.
+Towards the end of the competition I experimented with the normalized-positive definite weight matrix initialisations proposed in [Talathi et al.](http://arxiv.org/abs/1511.03771) but found no significant effect on the performances.

 ### Regularisation
-My biggest surprise was that implementing dropout resulted in consistently poorer results, contrary to what had been reported by many others, such as in [Zaremba et. al.](http://arxiv.org/abs/1409.2329).
+My biggest surprise was that implementing dropout resulted in consistently poorer results, contrary to what had been reported by many others, such as in [Zaremba et al.](http://arxiv.org/abs/1409.2329).
 I tried many combinations, including varying the dropout percentage and implementing it only at the top and/or bottom of the network, all without success.
 This is in stark contrast to the effectiveness of dropout when employed in the fully connected layers of CNN architectures.

 For this reason, in the limited time available, I did not bother with weight decay as I reasoned that my main issue was under- rather than overfitting the data.